How to seal-watch safely

 The UK's most charismatic marine mammal

 The UK grey seal population represents around 40% of the world’s population, making this an important home for them.
-Here in Yorkshire, we're lucky enough to be able to spot both grey seals and common seals up and down our coastline, bobbing around in the sea, or resting on our beaches.
+Here in Yorkshire, we're lucky enough to be able to spot both grey seals and common seals up and down our coastline, bobbing around in the sea, resting on our beaches and breeding.

 How can seals be disturbed?